EXIficient/exificient/README.txt

 * Document Object Model (DOM) API support fully integrated
 * Multiple prefixes for same namespace URI can be preserved
 * EXI self-contained elements are enabled
-* ?????
-Preserve DocTYPE & ER
+* Preserve DocTYPE & EntityReference
 * Processing performance has been improved

 -------------------------------------------------------------------------